Blood Mary ketchup infuses your favorite condiment with the flavors of your favorite cocktail!

 - Worcestershire sauce - Adds an umami component.

 - Prepared Horseradish - Adds bite!

 - Hot Sauce - I recommend using Franks or Tabasco sauce.

 - Brown sugar - Sweetness balances the heat.

-- Celery Powder – I recommend powder rather than celery salt because condiments are often paired with foods that are already salty.
+- Celery Powder - I recommend powder rather than celery salt because condiments are often paired with foods that are already salty.
 Celery seeds can be substituted, but are best ground into a powder.